fetchai/uAgents/README.md

 ## 🛡 Disclaimer

 This project, uAgents, is provided "as-is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to unexpected behavior, data loss, or any other issues that may arise.
-The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this
+The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.

 ## License